w4bo/teaching-nosql/README.md

 ## Running the software

+### Windows

-Windows, open a new terminal and run the following commands:
+Open a new terminal and run the following commands:

     cd code
     copy .env.example .env